 Any kaupapa Māori research approach adopted within this SO will utilise a social science, mixed methods approach (Golafshani, 2003).
 This employs quantitative and qualitative methodology that overcomes inherent limitations associated with each approach, and builds on their respective strengths.
 This combination of methods can be used to cross-check the validity and reliability of the research or the evaluation of its findings (Golafshani, 2003).
-Qualitative action research predominates, where an interactive inquiry process is underpinned by qualitative techniques such as interviews, focus-groups and narratives, to measure attitudes, values or trends (Pihama, 2003).
+Qualitative action research predominates, where an and narratives, to measure attitudes, values or trends (Pihama, 2003).
 Quantitative research will provide a direct measure of attitudes, values or trends via surveys and data analysis.
 Action research aims to solve particular problems and produce guidelines for best practice, while keeping the 'community of practice' at the heart of the research.